benjamin-manning/website_benjaminmanning.io/content/authors/admin/_index.md

 ---
 ### **Professional**

-I am a researcher at the University of Pennsylvania working in the computational social sciences.
+I am a researcher at the University of Pennsylvania working under Angela Duckworth and collaborating with Daniel Kahneman, Colin Camerer, Lyle Ungar, Jordan Ellenberg.
 My (aspiring) research interests are 1) improving methods for causal inference using the tools of statistics and machine learning in the social sciences, 2) understanding social networks and misinformation.
 I have teaching experience in all levels of math and statistics (from elementary school to graduate level courses) and I will be enrolling at MIT in the fall of 2022 to pursue my PhD with the Information Technology group at Sloan.

 ### **Personal**